Templating guide #

 and

-merges the results into a files and packages according the code layout.
+merges the results into a files after executions and packages according the code layout.

 The artifacts, compiled from several AsyncAPI documents, get to the same list.
 However, every artifact keeps the document URL and the location where it was defined.